UTEP-Parallel-Computing/parallel-computing-matrix-multiply-maguilar15/report.md

 | Intel(R) Core(TM) i5-6200U CPU @ 2.30GHz | 512x512 | 4 | 57.26949505900001 |
 | Intel(R) Core(TM) i5-6200U CPU @ 2.30GHz | 512x512 | 8 | 29.019136984 |

-## A short analysis of why the program behaves as it does with an increasing number of threads
+### A short analysis of why the program behaves as it does with an increasing number of threads

-So, the parallel matrix multiply algorithm works because I cross referenced it with the **numpy** matrix multiplier function.
+The parallel matrix multiply algorithm works because I cross referenced it with the **numpy** matrix multiplier function.
 This was to ensure the parallel algorithm did provide the correct result.
 Increasing the thread size on large matrices does reduce the time to complete.
 However, in some cases the parallel algorithm does not improve if more threads are being used.
 This can be seen in the table when multiplying small matrices with multiple threads.

-## Any observations or comments you had while doing the assignment
+### Any observations or comments you had while doing the assignment

 In some cases the parallel matrix multiply algorithm does not improve if more threads are being used.
 This can be seen in the table when multiplying small matrices with multiple threads.

-## Output from the cpuInfoDump.sh program
+### Output from the cpuInfoDump.sh program

 ```
 model name      : Intel(R) Core(TM) i5-6200U CPU @ 2.30GHz